-Lessons in the same option block take place at the same time so it is not possible reception and leave a message.
-Your to, for example, take two subjects in option block A. Where possible, we try to construct the blocks to maximise the choice and to suit the largest proportion of students.
+Lessons in the same option block take place at the same time so it not possible to, for example, take two subjects in option block A. Where possible, we try to construct the blocks to maximise the choice and to suit the largest proportion of students.
 Unusual combinations of subject can result in a "clash" in this way.

-When will I have to make my G final option choices?
+When will I have to make my final option choices?

 Your final choices do not have to be made until you have your GCSE results.
-You will get the opportunity to attend a fifteen minute consultation session with your parent/guardian and a senior member of staff to ensure the choices made are the most appropriate for you and your future aspirations.
+The Post 16 options day will allow you to attend subject presentations by departments to give you a feel for the subjects you are considering.
+You will also get the opportunity to attend a fifteen minute consultation session with your parent/guardian and a senior member of staff to ensure the choices made are the most appropriate for you and your future aspirations.